Shaptic/shaptic.github.io/_posts/2017-10-23-efficiently-broadcasting-in-a-peer-to-peer-network.md

 ---
 layout:  single
+title:   "Efficiently Broadcasting in a Peer to Peer Network"
 banner:  "Efficiently Broadcasting in a Peer to Peer Network"
 excerpt: "A memory-less solution that minimizes extra message duplication."
 categories: networking